 A tax evasion investigation is considered a criminal investigation.
 These investigations usually begin following tax audits.
 If auditors do not believe a taxpayer is on the up-and-up and suspect taxpayer misconduct, they may initiate an investigation.
 Investigations may be carried out by the criminal investigations unit of the IRS or by state tax investigators in Indiana.

 How do you learn that you are being investigated?
 You may not find out until you are charged with a crime.
 Or you could learn during the investigative process from someone who has been contacted by investigators, such as your tax preparer, family member, work associate or other individual.
+In addition to your being investigated for tax evasion, you may find that you face related charges.
+If you are in need of a tax fraud defense lawyer, you can count on Jerry Smith to provide you skilled and knowledgeable legal guidance.

 If you discover you are being investigated, reach out to our tax evasion attorney right away.
 There are different levels of review during the investigative process, and our diligent attorney may be able to stop or influence the case against you before it is referred for criminal prosecution.